-If you’re in the professional services industry, you know how crucial it is to have the right resources available and used efficiently to complete projects successfully.
+If you‘re in the professional services industry, you know how crucial it is to have the right resources available and used efficiently to complete projects successfully.
 Two vital components of resource management in professional services are capacity planning and resource scheduling.
 Though often confused, they play distinct roles.
 This article dives into the differences between the two, highlighting their significance and how they work together to ensure project success.
+Discover how capacity planning secures future resource availability, while resource scheduling fine-tunes the allocation and timing for optimal performance right now.

 What is capacity planning?

-Volatile and non-stationary demand, very complex production processes, long production and capacity acquisition lead times, and extremely high and rarely reversible capacity acquisition costs make capacity planning in the high-tech industry a particularly challenging managerial task.”
+Volatile and non-stationary demand, very complex production processes, long production and capacity acquisition lead times, and extremely high and rarely reversible capacity acquisition costs make capacity planning in the high-tech industry a particularly challenging managerial task.
 European Journal of Operational Research

 Capacity planning is a strategic process where you determine the production and human capacity your organization needs to meet changing demands.
 It‘s all about making sure you have the right resources at the right time, so you don‘t overstretch or underutilize them.